Shooting sports: Archery

 Modern competitive archery involves shooting arrows at a target for accuracy from a set distance or distances.
 A person who participates in archery is typically called an archer or a bowman, and a person who is fond of or an expert at archery is sometimes called a toxophilite.
 The most popular competitions worldwide are called target archery.
 Another form, particularly popular in Europe and America, is field archery, which generally is shot at targets set at various distances in a wooded setting.
 3D archery, which differs from field archery in that the targets are animal models, is also quite popular in the same regions.
 There are also several other lesser-known and historical forms, as well as archery novelty games.
-Note that the tournament rules vary from organization to organization.
+The tournament rules vary from organization to organization.
 World Archery Federation rules are often considered normative, but large non-WA-affiliated archery organizations do exist with different rules.
 Competitive archery in the United States is governed by USA Archery and National Field Archery Association (NFAA), which also certifies instructors.
 Run archery is a shooting discipline connecting archery with running.